 I thought that maybe I had disappointed my dad.
 He taught me that I should do what I love, but that I had to persevere and become a leader in the field.
 I felt that I hadn’t yet succeeded in generating this level of influence.
 When I returned to gaming a new version of the game came out.
 There were new players who were younger and better.
 This influx of new talent was very healthy for the gaming community and also very positive and motivating for me.
 I knew I had to continue to improve my own technique as a player with a very different approach and culture.

-Daigo remains a strong pick to win any tournament he attends since returning to fighting games in 2008.
-He came second at the Street Fighter World Championship in 2015.
-At the end of last year, his winnings totalled more than $100,000 (£70,000).
-His reputation has even earned him the ultimate Japanes accolade—as subject of a Manga comic—and he’s written his own book, The Willpower to Keep Winning.
+Since his return to fighting games in 2008, Daigo remains a strong pick to win any tournament he attends, and came in second at last year’s Street Fighter world championship, Capcom Cup 2015.
+At the end of last year, his winnings totaled more than $100,000.
+His reputation has earned him that ultimate Japanes accolade—as subject of a Manga comic—and he’s penned his own book, The Willpower to Keep Winning.

 Plenty for a father to be proud of.